iiisong/finlab/README.md

         - Balance Sheet
         - Income Statement
         - Cash Flow
+-
+- Potential Future Insights
+    - These are some developed or proposed insights to process int he future that was not implemented due to restrictions that comes along with free API's rate limits
         -  Risks (Item 1A)
             - Assesses the risks of the company
                 - This is chosen as it is a valuable insight to detect if something is wrong.
 While the vast majority of the risks  are generally relatively boilerplate (in most times even all the risks mentioned), unusual risks are one of the earliest signs of red flags and can easily be the most important element of the whole form.
-- Potential Future Insights
-    - These are some developed or proposed insights to process int he future that was not implemented due to token restrictions that comes along with free API's
+            - not used because exceeded rate limits
         - Managements Discussion and Analysis (Item 7)
         - Technnological industry sustainability (Item 1)